Trinity Chapel Complex

-Prior to the fire that took place May 1, 2016, the church was known to have had one of the largest timber hammerbeam roofs in the City of New York.

 History

 Trinity Chapel

-With the population of New York City moving ever-northward up Manhattan island in the mid-19th century, Trinity Church, the center of Episcopalianism in the city, needed to provide for its uptown parishioners, especially in the increasingly sought-after residential neighborhoods around Union and Madison Squares.
+With the population of New York City moving ever-northward up Manhattan Island in the mid-19th century, Trinity Church, the center of Episcopalianism in the city, needed to provide for its uptown parishioners, especially in the increasingly sought-after residential neighborhoods around Union and Madison Squares.
 The church's solution was to build a chapel, named Trinity Chapel, on West 25th Street just off of Madison Square as an uptown annex.
 The architect selected was Richard Upjohn, who designed the third and current version of Trinity Church, as well as the Church of the Ascension on Fifth Avenue and West 10th Street, as well as many other churches in the Gothic Revival mode in the northeast.

 The parish was a wealthy and influential one, and Trinity was the only one of Trinity Church's chapels which was capable of supporting itself without assistance from the home church.
 In 1865 in Trinity Episcopal Church the Orthodox Liturgy was held for the first time in American history.
 Among the congregants was writer Edith Wharton, who was married in the church in 1885.
 In 1892, the reredos and altar were redesigned by Frederick Clarke Withers.

+By 1930, as the rich and influential continued their uptown migration, the neighborhood around Madison Square had seriously declined.
+The chapel was now located within the Tenderloin, the city's main entertainment and red light district, and the congregation had dwindled.